- Bytes and Brew

 Any links with an asterisk (*) are affiliate links

+What is Midjourney?
 Midjourney is an independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.
-To generate images, you’ll need a Discord account to join their server.
+To generate images, you’ll need a Discord account to join their server. |

 In this section, I’ve included tools you can use right here, right now to help you out with things.